-This design was for a family in Sandringham, along the beachside suburbs of Melbourne.
-The father of the home has MS (multiple sclerosis) and wanted to continue interacting with his family on a daily basis.
+This design was for a family in Sandringham, along with the beachside suburbs of Melbourne.
+The father of the home has MS (multiple sclerosis) and wanted to continue interacting with his family daily.
 He is unable to walk and therefore needed a space where it was flexible for contact.
-The upstairs area is dedicated to him, a space for his care and his fun.
-As a caregiver for the father, I was aware of his needs and desires in wanting to have more opportunities in interacting with the family, and as a very social and kind individual, he wanted to continue engagement and relationships as well with his friends.
+The upstairs area is dedicated to him, a room for his care and his fun.
+As a caregiver for the father, I was aware of his needs and desires to have more opportunities to interact with the family.
+In addition, as a very social and kind individual, he wanted to continue engagement and relationships with his friends.

-The plants around the space enabled for both ambiance and symbolisation of growth.
-They bring life into the space, offering engagement by filling it with living organisms, promoting healthy living.
-By looking after the plants, the father was able to engage in activities which promoted his engagement with the space.
+The plants around the space enabled both ambience and symbolisation of growth.
+They bring life into the room, offering engagement by filling it with living organisms, promoting healthy living.
+By looking after the plants, the father could engage in activities that announced his meeting with the space.

-Additionally, the design of the upstairs home takes into consideration future proofing and multigenerational living, enabling for multiple needs to be met and considered through its spatial use and organisation.
+Additionally, the upstairs home’s design considers future-proofing and multigenerational living, enabling multiple needs to be met and considered through its spatial use and organisation.